 In 2011, the first two graduates of the Academy to reach the major leagues were Trayvon Robinson and Efren Navarro, a few weeks apart.
-Many more top prospects were in the pipeline at the time, besides Navarro and Robinson, including Anthony Gose, Aaron Hicks and Reggie Williams.
+Many more prospects were in the pipeline at the time, besides Navarro and Robinson, including Anthony Gose, Aaron Hicks and Reggie Williams.
 Given the success of this pilot project, MLB decided to open a number of similar facilities, the first two in Houston, TX and in Puerto Rico (the Puerto Rican Baseball Academy High School).
 Another in New Orleans, LA, was inaugurated in November, 2012 and one in Cincinnati, OH in August of 2014.
 Next up were Philadelphia, PA, Washington, DC and West Dallas, TX all opened before the end of December 2017.
 In the planning stages are facilities in New York, NY, Kansas City, MO and San Francisco, CA. MLB has benefited from a sponsorship from Procter and Gamble to make the creation of new facilities possible, while local teams have also invested to ensure the academies take shape.

 In 2011 also, the Academy decided to extend its services to young women by starting a softball program for them.
 It also organized a series of games with an All-Star team of high schoolers from Japan; the Academy has also sent teams to Japan itself.
 On January 28, 2012, it held its first alumni game, featuring graduates such as Robinson, Navarro and minor leaguers Ricky Oropesa, Desmond Henry and Virgil Hill, playing against current members of the program and others who have moved on to college baseball programs.
 Among the latter was Darrell Miller Jr., who went on to attend UCLA, then signed a professional contract after graduation.